merenlab/merenlab.org/courses/PFLS/index.md

 ```
 {% include CODEBLOCKFILENAME filename="variables-user-defined.sh" %}

-The second class of variables are **environmental variables**: variables that were previously defined by various processes, including those that are set everytime you open a terminal.
+The second class of variables are **environmental variables**: variables that were previously defined by various processes, including those that are set every time you open a terminal.
 You can see all of these variables by simply typing the command `env` in your terminal, and you can access any of these variables from within your BASH scripts:

 ```sh
 echo "My username is '$USER'.
 There are $(ls $HOME | wc -l) files in my home folder, which is at '$HOME'."
 ```
 {% include CODEBLOCKFILENAME filename="variables-environmental.sh" %}

-The third class of variables are the **built-in variables** that are set everytime a command or script is run.
+The third class of variables are the **built-in variables** that are set every time a command or script is run.
 If you have the following shell script,

 ```sh
 echo "Script Name ..................: $0"